 As the Education Assessment Coordinator, Dr. Okpareke is responsible for overseeing data collection, management, and reporting for the department at the college and state level.

-She also serves as the faculty mentor for the Women's Cross Country team and Project LEAD (Leaders in Education Advocating for Diversity).
+She also serves as the faculty mentor for the Women's Cross Country team and is a member of the Diversity, Equity, and Inclusion Task Force.

 Wyche Okpareke, A. (in press).
 Inclusive education.
 In T. Heller, S. Parker Harris, C. Gill, & R. Gould (Eds.), Disability in American life: An encyclopedia of concepts, policies, and controversies (Vol. 1), ABC-CLIO.

 Wyche Okpareke, A., & Salisbury, C. (2018).
 Exploring predictors of social actions by general education students towards peers with disabilities.
 Journal of Education and Learning, 7(2), 126-138. doi:10.5539/jel.v7n2p126

 Jelinek, M.J., Lee, S.M., Wyche Okpareke, A., Wing, C., Koyner, J.L., Murray, P.T.,...O'Donnell, P.H.
 (2018).
 Predicting acute renal injury in cancer patients receiving cisplatin using urinary neutrophil gelatinase-associated lipocalin and cystatin C. Clinical and Translational Science, 11(4), 420-427. doi:10.111/cts.12547